 "Good for you Parkinson, you know your history.
 History.
 The past.
 Do you see muggles with torches and pitchforks running around burning little girls right now?
 No, because burning people, and discrimination in general for that matter, is against muggle law," Harry snapped.

 "No, it's because the little girls come here to this miserable old castle, or Durmstrang, or wherever else.
 Why do you think the wizarding world is hidden by magic, Potter?
 Hmm?
 Fear and persecution, that's why.
 Muggles are the dangerous ones, if I walked down a muggle street doing magic they'd lock me up like an animal," said Pansy, certain that she was correct.

 "That's not true, you've never even spoken to a muggle, you don't know anything about them!"
 Harry said in exacerbation.

-"You're right, I've never spoken to one, never even been near one.
-My parents never let me, and to be honest they scare me to death.
-I hear they have pieces of metal that can kill you from miles away with just the pull of a finger, they have things that can blow up entire countries?
-How is that even possible?"
+"Of course I haven't spoken to a muggle!
+My parents never let me.
+I hear they have pieces of metal that can kill you from miles away with just the pull of a finger.
+They even have things that can destroy entire countries within seconds.
+Like, how is that even possible?"

 Harry nearly started to explain to her what a bomb was, but then saw the fear in her eyes.
-Real, genuine fear which was no doubt created by stories told to her as a child, caused by a lifetime of misunderstanding.
-But at the same time, he kind of saw where she was coming from.
-He wouldn't dare walk up to muggles and show them real magic, it just wasn't something a wizard did because you could never know how they would react.
+Real, genuine fear which was no doubt created by stories told to her as a child, caused by a lifetime, or even generations, of misunderstanding.
+But at the same time, he could see where she was coming from.
+He wouldn't dare walk up to muggles and show them real magic, it just wasn't something a wizard did because you could never know how muggles would react.
 Guns and bombs in many ways were far more dangerous than wands.
 There were lots of reasons wizarding society was hidden, the main one being muggles.
 There was a long silence in which he hesitated to answer, and Pansy took a deep breath to calm herself.

 "Alright, fine.
 Most muggles are dangerous, I'll give you that.
 Not bad or evil, just dangerous.
 So why hate muggle borns?
 Why hate the muggle parents who send their kids to learn magic, why hate muggle parents who spend years upon years trying to understand and accept their magical children and the magical world?"
 Harry questioned her.